MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-60/README.md

 Supported by 2022 ***openrouteservice***

-API keys need to request from the website: [https://openrouteservice.org](https://openrouteservice.orghttps://)
+API keys was requested from the website: [https://openrouteservice.org](https://openrouteservice.org) and stored into the local environment `.env`.

 Using the open route service API to get the information needed:

 * The information needed to be preprocessed first by using the notebook `notebooks/Prepare_distance_to_nowProperty.ipynb`  and the notebook `notebooks/Prepare_distance_to_historicalProperty.ipynb` .
 Saving to file `data/curated` , called `historical_property.csv` and `new_property.csv`.
-* The API keys  stored at the local environment, they can be accessed by running the notebook `notebooks/get_API_keys.ipynb`, and also the `.env` should be added to `.gitignore` file due to the security purpose.
+* The API keys  stored at the local environment, they can be accessed by running the notebook `notebooks/get_API_keys.ipynb`, and also the `.env` is added to `.gitignore` due to the security purpose.
 * Then using the python script `scripts/to_nowProperty_api.py` and `scripts/to_historicalProperty_api.py` to get the Information needed by calling the API.

 After running the the python scripts above, the informnation would be stored into the file `data/curated`.
 Called `historical_property.csv` and `new_property.csv`.